graphitemaster/moreram/README.md

 This will work on embedded better than it will on Desktops, where persistently mapped buffers actually do reference video memory.
-As for desktop, your best best is a modern NV graphic card.
+As for desktop, your best best is a modern NV graphic card or an AMD GPU which supports GL_AMD_pinned_memory.

 The logic for using GPU memory is only triggered when malloc/calloc/realloc fail.
 On systems with overcommit, this will never be the case.
 To make use of this overcommit *must be disabled*

 Oh yeah, and it's thread safe!

-# TODO

-* Try AMD_pinned_memory for AMD GPUs

 # Dependencies
 Unfortunately for this to work you need a working X server as a GL context